 Corfu has been blessed with a combination of stunning natural beauty, historical significance, and vibrant culture.
 The island’s rich heritage is a blend of Venetian, British, and French colonial influences, which adds a unique layer to its appeal.

-One of the best Greek islands for first timers, Corfu has a unique character due to the British, Venetian, and French colonial influences.
-Your first stop should be to Corfu old town, where you can get pleasantly lost among the alleys and streets, taking in the fantastic culture and architecture of the ancient city.
+Your first stop should be Corfu old town, where you can get pleasantly lost among the alleys and streets, taking in the fantastic culture and architecture of the ancient city.

 Here you can also visit the Archeological Museum, as well as the Church of St George.
 Or, if you’re up for an adventure, you can hike or drive (much easier!) your way up Mount Pantokrator.
 It’s the highest peak on the island, and you’ll be mesmerized by the view.

 Lush and green, the Ionian Islands (also known as the “seven islands” or “Eptanissia”) offer unique local culture, music, art, cuisine, and architecture.